 Time from study start to other-cause death

-Time at which to begin possibility of other-cause death

-{?
-Statistics for time from study start to disease incidence are often reported in the absence of other-cause death.
-In this case, the user may delay the possibility of other-cause death until completion of the original study period.

-In the default dataset, for example, time to disease incidence was measured using 4-year incidence-free survival in a 4-year study in which other-cause deaths during those 4 years were not censored in the computation of the incidence-free survival statistic.
-Therefore, CANTRANce should begin modeling other-cause death 4 years after study entry rather than at time 0.}

-[Numeric]

-${ocd_start_time}

-Numeric

-Default=4

-Range=[0, 50]

 Hazard ratio for other-cause death compared to general population

 {?
 For a typical population, time to other-cause death is approximated using US cohort life tables matched to each individual by sex and year of birth.
-If the study population is thought to be healthier or less healthy than the US population, or if treatment is expected to alter the risk of other-cause death, the user can specify a hazard ratio to adjust the life table-based survival estimates.
+If the study population is thought to be healthier or less healthy than the US population, the user can specify a hazard ratio to adjust the life table-based survival estimates.
 This input may be left blank.}

-[Table]
+[Numeric]

-{Entry instructions: Enter a 2-column table describing hazard ratios for other-cause death from time of study start.
-The first column, rx, should be 0 for individuals who did not receive preventive intervention and 1 for those who did.
-The second, HR, should give the appropriate hazard ratio for each trial arm.
+{Entry instructions: Enter a hazard ratio for other-cause death from time of clinical incidence.

-For example, the default table indicates that the study population, regardless of trial arm, is expected to have a risk of other-cause death 70% that of the US population as a whole.}
+For example, a value of 0.7 indicates that the study population is expected to have a risk of other-cause death 70% that of the US population as a whole.}

 ${ocd_HR}

-For web interface:

-Freeform string

-Default=”rx,HR\n0,0.7\n1,0.7”

-For downloadable program:

-Default table with two columns, one named rx and one named HR.
-Two rows, with 0 and 1 in the rx column and 1 for both rows in the HR column.
-User may edit HR column as desired.

-Check for the following formatting:

-Variable named rx

-Exists

-Has entries 0 AND 1, and ONLY 0 and 1

-Variable named HR

-Exists

-Has numeric entries

-Two rows only
+Numeric

+Default=1

+Range=[0,20]